PLM-Net: Perception Latency Mitigation Network for Vision-Based Lateral Control of Autonomous Vehicles: Results

-Furthermore, Fig.\ref{fig:plm-delta-200-traj} presents trajectory comparisons qualitatively, while Table \ref{tbl:PLM-delta-200-traj} presents trajectory comparisons quantitatively, showing \textit{PLM-Net}'s ability to maintain accurate driving trajectories despite latency-induced challenges.
-Each color-coded trajectory corresponds to a different driving condition: blue for \textit{BM} driving without latency, green for \textit{BM} driving with $0.2$ seconds latency, and red for \textit{PLM-Net} driving with $0.2$ seconds latency.
-Examining the deviation from the lane center on the full track, the Partial Curve Mapping metric for \textit{BM} with $0.2$ seconds latency increased by $238.7\%$, while \textit{PLM-Net} maintained a much smaller increase of only $11.1\%$.
-Similarly, improvements in Frechet distance, area between curves, curve length, and DTSI demonstrate that \textit{PLM-Net} significantly reduces the trajectory deviation caused by latency.
-The additional segments of Fig.\ref{fig:plm-delta-200-traj} and Table \ref{tbl:PLM-delta-200-traj}, specifically parts (b), (c), and (d), which depict the trajectories on a straight road, right turn, and left turn, respectively, also demonstrate that \textit{PLM-Net} effectively mitigates latency, similar to the results observed on the full track.
+Furthermore, Figure~\ref{fig:plm-delta-200-traj} presents trajectory comparisons qualitatively, while Table~\ref{tbl:PLM-delta-200-traj} presents trajectory comparisons quantitatively, showing PLM-Net's ability to maintain accurate driving trajectories despite latency-induced challenges.
+Each color-coded trajectory corresponds to a different driving condition: blue for the BM driving without latency, green for the BM driving with $0.2$ s latency, and red for PLM-Net driving with $0.2$ s latency.
+Examining the deviation from the lane center on the full track, the Partial Curve Mapping metric for the BM with $0.2$ s latency increased by $238.7\%$, while PLM-Net maintained a much smaller increase of only $11.1\%$.
+Similarly, improvements in Frechet distance, area between curves, curve length, and DTSI demonstrate that PLM-Net significantly reduces the trajectory deviation caused by latency.
+The additional segments of Figure~\ref{fig:plm-delta-200-traj} and Table \ref{tbl:PLM-delta-200-traj}, specifically parts (b), (c), and (d), which depict the trajectories on a straight road, right turn, and left turn, respectively, also demonstrate that PLM-Net effectively mitigates latency, similar to the results observed on the full track.

+The Mean Absolute Error (MAE) between the BM without latency and the BM with latency is $0.1915$, indicating a substantial degradation in steering angle accuracy.
+However, when using PLM-Net, the performance decline was mitigated, with the MAE reduced to $0.0726$.
+This corresponds to a $62.1\%$ reduction in MAE relative to the BM under the same latency condition.
+Additionally, the Mean Squared Error (MSE) and Root Mean Squared Error (RMSE) were similarly improved with PLM-Net, showing reductions of $82.5\%$ and $58.2\%$, respectively.

-\subsection{Time-variant Perception Latency Mitigation}
+\subsection{Time-Variant Perception Latency Mitigation}